Jazzruran/writeups/CTFs/NahamCon/VulnBank/writeup.md

 # VulnBank - Full RelRO + NX + PIE

 ## Synopsis
-VulnBank is an advanced difficulity challenge that features leaking `some data` and performing `ret2win` attack
+VulnBank is challenge that features leaking `some data` and performing `ret2win` attack

 ## Analysis